Ranking the 10 Best Anchormen in Football History

 Sergio Busquets revolutionized the anchorman role in football.
 His reading of the game and the defensive side of things are brilliant.
 However, he is also one of the most press-resistant midfielders to have played the game.
 He evaded the opposition press in dangerous areas with ease and moved the ball along.

 Busquets was a key player for the Barcelona and Spain sides that dominated football after 2010.
-He won one FIFA World Cup, three Champions League, and nine La Liga titles, among numerous other trophies.
-He currently plies his trade for MLS side Inter Miami.
+He won one FIFA World Cup, three Champions League titles, and nine La Liga titles, among numerous other trophies.
+He currently plies his trade for the MLS side, Inter Miami.

 1. Lothar Matthaus